t3sunu00Nuwan/my-static-website-cloud-E/index.md

 ## Introduction

-This is a simple website to demonstrate the use of **GitHub Flavored Markdown**.
-You will see various features like:
+This is a simple website to demonstrate the use of **GitHub Flavored Markdown**. here we can add various features like:
 - Headers and Text Formatting
 - Code Blocks
 - Links and Images